Rob Refsnyder: Boston Red Sox (2022–2025)

 Refsnyder signed a minor league contract with the Boston Red Sox on November 30, 2021.
 After starting the season batting 14-for-35 (.400) for the Worcester Red Sox of the International League, he was added to Boston's active roster on April 19.
-Refsnyder made his debut with Boston on April 23 as the team's designated hitter.
-Refsnyder was returned to Worcester on April 29.
+Refsnyder made his debut with Boston on April 23 as the team's DH.
+He returned to Worcester on April 29.
 On June 10, the Red Sox promoted Refsnyder once again.
 He served as a fourth outfielder until being placed on the injured list with a right knee sprain on August 2.
 He rejoined the team on August 16.
-The Red Sox placed Refsnyder on the injured list due to back spasms on October 3, ending his season with a .307 average, a .384 OBP, and six home runs in 177 plate appearances across 57 major league games.
+The Red Sox placed Refsnyder on the injured list due to back spasms on October 3, ending his season with a .307 average, .384 OBP, and six home runs in 177 plate appearances across 57 major league games.

 Refsnyder and the Red Sox agreed to a $1.2 million salary for the 2023 season, avoiding salary arbitration.
-On June 3, 2023, Refsnyder signed a one-year, $1.85 million contract extension with the Red Sox that included a club option for the 2025 season.
+On June 3, he signed a one-year, $1.85 million contract extension with the Red Sox that included a club option for the 2025 season.
 During the 2023 season, he batted .248 with one home run and 28 RBIs in 89 games.

 During spring training in 2024, Refsnyder fractured a toe on his left foot, delaying his availability for the regular season.
 For the season, he appeared in 93 games and batted .283 with 11 home runs and 40 runs batted in.

-After the season, the team exercised its $2.1 million club option to bring Refsnyder back for the 2025 season.
+After the season, the team exercised its $2.1 million option to bring Refsnyder back for the 2025 season.
+He batted .269 with nine home runs in 70 games.
+He missed two weeks in August with an oblique muscle injury.
+In his first playoff appearance since 2015, he batted 0-for-5 with a walk as Boston lost to the Yankees in the AL Wild Card Series.

+Seattle Mariners (2026)

+On December 22, 2025, Refsnyder signed a one-year, $6.25 million contract with the Seattle Mariners.
+He was added to be a platoon batter, facing left-handed pitchers.
+Refsnyder became the fourth MLB player born in South Korea to play for Seattle.
+He started the year 0-for-18, then went on the paternity list.
+Refsnyder hit a home run on the first pitch he saw in his return to the team, a leadoff home run against the Texas Rangers.
+Refsnyder was placed on the injured list on June 29 due to inflammation in his right knee.
+The Mariners activated Refsnyder on July 28.
+In his return, he hit a home run and double against the Los Angeles Dodgers.
+Seattle released Refsnyder, along with catcher Mitch Garver, on August 4 following the trade deadline.
+In 53 games with the Mariners, Refsnyder hit .140 with four home runs.